icopy-site/awesome-cn/docs/awesome/awesome-mac.md

 * [ActivityWatch](https://activitywatch.net/) - Cross-platform, extensible, and privacy-focused time-tracker. [![Open-Source Software][OSS Icon]](https://github.com/ActivityWatch/activitywatch) ![Freeware][Freeware Icon]
 * [Alfred](https://www.alfredapp.com/) - Award-winning app which boosts efficiency with hotkeys, keywords, text expansion and more.
 Search your Mac and the web, and be more productive with custom actions to control your Mac. [![Awesome List][awesome-list Icon]](https://github.com/learn-anything/alfred-workflows#readme)
 * [Atomic](https://indiegoodies.com/atomic) - A habit tracker app to build good habits, break bad ones, and stay on top of your daily routines.
+* [Better Launchpad](https://github.com/rewhex/better-launchpad) - A smarter, free, and highly customizable application launcher for macOS with fast search.
 * [BetterMouse](https://better-mouse.com) - Smooth scroll, cursor acceleration prohibition, and powerful button/gesture remapping in one utility for 3rd-party mice.
 Aims for replacing those bulky and intrusive official drivers.
 * [BetterTouchTool](https://folivora.ai/) - Great, feature-packed app that allows you to configure many gestures for your Magic Mouse, Macbook Trackpad, Magic Trackpad and also Mouse Gestures for normal mice.
 * [BoltAI](https://boltai.com) - A beautiful & powerful ChatGPT app for Mac.
 Stay ahead by integrating AI into your workflow today.